New SARS-like virus found, man critically ill in UK

 The HPA said it was recommending the Qatari patient be treated in isolation by doctors and nurses wearing gowns, gloves respirators, goggles and other protective equipment.

-It did not recommend any specific actions for travellers or other members of the public.
+It did not recommend any specific actions for travelers or other members of the public.

 INTENSIVE CARE